Observables from Time-propagation TDDFT

 fig.tight_layout()

-The calculation of density matrices takes some time, even if it is orders of magnitudes faster than the time propagation.
+The calculation of density matrices and construction of TCMs takes some time, even if it is orders of magnitudes faster than the time propagation.
 It is useful to perform the calculation and write the results to a file.
 This is done using the calculate_and_save_ulm function.
 The ULM file format is useful for writing large matrices without having to store them entirely in memory.

 [10]: